chiro-hiro/thedivine/README.md

 ## Risks

-* It can not protect you from [51% attack](http://ethdocs.org/en/latest/mining.html#what-is-mining).
+* It cannot protect you from [51% attack](http://ethdocs.org/en/latest/mining.html#what-is-mining).
 * This contract can be manipulated by combining all conditions:
-    * Malicious miner was found a block which is ```GetPower()``` was called.
+    * The malicious miner was found a block which is ```GetPower()``` was called.
-    * Malicious have been increased the difficulty by hold mined block.
+    * The malicious miner have been increasing the difficulty by hold mined block.
-    * Malicious block do not become an uncle block.
+    * The malicious block does not become an uncle block.